 The biggest challenge with operating a restaurant in a cloud kitchen is that you have really limited to no visibility.

 The second con associated with the first challenge is that you’re pretty much held to the neck by these food delivery apps.

 What that really means is that if they decide to favor a certain restaurant, you’ll be most likely out of business pretty soon.
 For example, if they decide to charge you a premium you don’t really have any bargaining power with the food delivery apps.

-“That’s where white labelled service providers like Blink come into play.
-We operate a SaaS based model which offers restaurants operating in the food business sector white labelled and branded websites and mobile apps to manage all their ordering, promos, discounts, analytics and delivery management.
+“That’s where white-labeled service providers like Blink come into play.
+We operate a SaaS-based model which offers restaurants operating in the food business sector white-labeled and branded websites and mobile apps to manage all their ordering, promos, discounts, analytics, and delivery management.